MultiSafepay/docs/content/payment-methods/google-pay-integration.md

 For more information about the `merchantInfo` object, see Google Pay&nbsp;–&nbsp;[Request object](https://developers.google.com/pay/api/web/reference/request-objects#MerchantInfo).

-# Step 4: Handle the interaction
+# 4. Handle the interaction

 1. Create an event handler for the **Google Pay** button: